 Spokane's Green Bluff farms and orchards host this apple harvest celebration, complete with fresh apple products like cider and baked goods, which are reason enough to come enjoy this one.
 Other festival fun includes mazes, crafts booths, kiddie train rides, a BBQ, and pumpkin picking.
 The Apple Festival fun takes place over several weekends in late September and October.

-There are many county fairs that take place in Washington State in the autumn, and they're all good fun to attend, but the Washington State Fair is in a league of its own.
+Many county fairs that take place in Washington State in the autumn, and they're all good fun to attend, but the Washington State Fair in September is in a league of its own.
 It's one of the largest fairs in the country and brings with it tons of rides, animals, shows and headlining concerts, and fair food.
 There is so much going on that you might not know where to start, but it's a lot of fun to just show up and start wandering and see what you discover.

 The Olympic Peninsula community of Port Angeles celebrates the bounty of the sea each October with crab feeds, chowder cook-offs, a grab-a-crab tank, and chef demonstrations at this annual festival.
 In addition to all the seafood, there are arts and crafts booths, a fun run, artist competitions, a wine and beer garden, and live entertainment.

 If you love chocolate, there's no finer festival.
 The Northwest Chocolate Festival is nothing but chocolate, chocolate, and more chocolate.
 Chocolate producers from near and far offer tastes and chocolate for purchase.
 By the end of the day, you will not only have tried most likely more types of chocolate than you ever imagined existed, but you also will have learned a lot about the chocolate industry.